 See FDA-approved Patient labeling (Medication Guide)

-Advise patients that REVLIMID is contraindicated in pregnancy [see CONTRAINDICATONS].
-REVLIMID is a thalidomide analog and can cause serious birth defects or death to a developing baby. [see WARNINGS AND PRECAUTIONS and Use In Specific Populations].
+Advise patients that REVLIMID is contraindicated in pregnancy [see CONTRAINDICATIONS].
+REVLIMID is a thalidomide analog and can cause serious birth defects or death to a developing baby [see WARNINGS AND PRECAUTIONS and Use in Specific Populations].

 - Advise females of reproductive potential that they must avoid pregnancy while taking REVLIMID and for at least 4 weeks after completing therapy.